-The stories that are eligible for this year’s science fiction awards (like the Hugo and Nebula) are marked with an asterisk if they are short stories(*) and a double-asterisk if they are novelettes (**).
+The stories that are eligible for this year’s science fiction awards (like the Hugo and Nebula) are marked with an asterisk if they are short stories(*).
 BCS publishes all original fiction, but only that was first published in the 2018 calendar year is eligible.

 Toasted Cake is back!
 After the last Best of Toasted Cake list for the year 2014, Tina Connolly decided to put her idiosyncratic podcast on hiatus.
 With a young child in the house and books on deadline, Tina needed to find more time.
 But she has missed it enough, and she has decided to run Toasted Cake for a school year run, and revived the podcast in September for that reason.
 So, this list covers the last few months before hiatus in 2015, the one story Toasted Cake slipped quietly into the feed in 2016, and the fall portion of the school year run of the revival, for a total of 35 stories considered for this list.

 Toasted Cake has already raised author pay rates, so now pays at least 1 cent/word, which is also exciting.
 It sounds like Tina might want to run the podcast longer term if there’s some Patreon support, so if you love some weird flash fiction you might want to consider tossing in a couple bucks a month.